hut6/dev-resources/Version Control/Hut6_Git_Workflow.md

 ### *Post Release*

-Remember some changes will need database updates or migrations, APC user cache may need clearing or new assets dumped.
+Some changes will need database updates or migrations, vendors updates, caches clearing and new assets dumped.

 # Issues and Resolution